Dealing With Failure in a Franchise System

 But understanding why a unit failed is the responsibility of the franchisor.
 If a franchisor does nothing else, it should use a franchisee’s failure as an opportunity to improve the franchise system and look for ways to reduce the chance that it will happen in the future.

 Determining Where Things Went Wrong

-- Take a look at the franchisee’s finances.
+Next, one could take a look at the franchisee’s finances.
 Were they allowed to take on too much debt given the anticipated cash flow?
-Was your information on anticipated unit cash flow accurate at the time?
+Was your information on anticipated unit cash flow accurately at the time?
 Is your information better today?

-- Discuss the failure with other franchisees knowledgeable about the franchisee’s business and again, after speaking to your legal counsel, consider using your franchisee advisory counsel as part of your forensic analysis.
+Discuss the failure with other franchisees knowledgeable about the franchisee’s business and again, after speaking to your legal counsel, consider using your franchisee advisory council as part of your forensic analysis.